 2 Manufacturing Requirements

 The ASEAN guidelines on Good Manufacturing Practice (GMP) stipulates the requirements for manufacturing cosmetics in the respects of personnel, premises, equipment, Sanitation and hygiene, etc..
-Cosmetic manufacturers must ensure that their manufacturing conditions comply with the GMP.

 Subsequent retention of the notification (re-notification) is required every year if the cosmetic product continues to be supplied in the market.